 Writing is a powerful medium of conveying a message to an audience as well as quickly sharing news in a detailed and accurate manner so as to educate students on the major events in their community.
 This skill is one of my personal strong suits because I find that I am able to take the information that I learn in the news gathering process and piece it together in an accurate manner that is conducive to educating and leaving an impact on my readers.
-The following pieces of work are stories and news reports that most exemplify my ability as a journalist to tell the stories of students at the school and report dependably on the news in my community.
+The following pieces of work are stories and news reports that most exemplify my ability as a journalist to tell the various stories of students at the school and report dependably on the news in my community.

 Competing to Serve